llsoftsec/llsoftsecbook/book.md

 - A predictor of the outcome of a conditional branch\index{conditional branch direction predictor}: taken or not taken\index{taken branch}.
-The prediction is typically a history-based branch prediction, i.e., based on the outcome of this and other branches in the recent past.
+The prediction is typically history-based\index{history-based prediction}, i.e. based on the outcome of this and other branches in the recent past.
 - A predictor of the target of a taken branch\index{branch target predictor}, i.e. the address of the next instruction after a taken branch.
 - A predictor that is specialized to predict the next instruction after a